Katzen85/project-tic-cat-toe/readme.txt

 flex-basis is set to 30%.
 Setting it to 33% results in the squares wrapping to 2 per row rather than 3, and extending beyond the bottom border of the board.

-NOT YET FIXED:
+b.
+NOT YET FIXED PROBLEMS:
 7. One player - Win message does not diaplay if computer wins.
 This seems to be a delay issue.

 8. One player - Human player is able to place consecutive x's before the computer has played their turn.

-CHALLENGES:
+4. CHALLENGES:
 - Writing accurate pseudocode - Accurately thinking of all of the required game logic prior to begging the actual coding.
 - Accidentally writing bugs into the program when adding further features
 - Functions!
 When not to use them?!
 (I have about a million)

-Toys!
+5. Toys!
 - Playing vs (currently stupid) computer!

-LESSONS:
+6. LESSONS:
-addEventListener needs to be applied TO a node.
-Eg: resetBtn.AddEventListener("eventToListenFor", functionToRun);
-if not, it will implicitly be applied to all window items.

 Naming things is the holy grail of good coding.